 Ethical Considerations

 Ethical principles in sociological research range from informed consent, confidentiality and anonymity, voluntary participation (with the option to withdraw) and at the core of all the principles is respect for the research participants and protecting position as respondents.
 The first rule of ethical research principle and practice in sociological research is “do no harm” that is avoiding iatrogenic interventions.
 In this research the potential for harm is minimal given the methodology and methods used for intervention.
-There is minimal interaction with the target group.
-However this does not take away from the validity or trustworthiness of the research.
+There will be minimal interaction with the target group.
+However, this does not take away from the validity or trustworthiness of the research.
 Notwithstanding this there will be indirect data collection, secondary data collection and observational data analysis.
 Additionally, the member checking will enhance credibility of the research intervention.

 Autoethnographies, though constructed through the lifeworld of the researcher, have been criticized for their use of observational data of others in the community without permission from community members (Sparkes 2024).
 For example, in this study there could be inferences drawn from my own life experiences that may include others such as my spouse, friends, family, neighbors and former clients.
 However, this does not become an unethical practice given that there are no identifiers such as names and specific reference to geographical neighborhoods.
 It therefore preserves confidentiality and anonymity of the observed.
 Additionally, the perspectives form part of the co-constructed cultural reality of the researcher and therefore is not a breach of ethical research practice and codes of conduct.
 Consequently, the researcher’s identity is however not concealed and poses real questions about confidentiality and anonymity.
 This is however part of the reflexive process of autoethnographies, choosing to unpack and share thoughts, feelings and actions around a phenomenon and ensuring levels of comfort around sharing sensitive data in some instances.
 The data must not just be personal but meaningful to the research and to the community thereby making the personal political.
 Thereby making personal narratives useful and impactful data that can change the world.